coralogix/zio-k8s/docs/overview/quicklens.md

 title: "QuickLens support"
 ---

-[Quicklens](https://github.com/softwaremill/quicklens) is a library that helps writing code that modified deeply nested data structures.
+[Quicklens](https://github.com/softwaremill/quicklens) is a library that helps writing code that modifies deeply nested data structures.
 This fits well some of the _Kubernetes resources_ that can consists of many layers of data structures, including optional fields, lists and maps in the middle.

 To enable the _Quicklens support_ of `zio-k8s` an additional dependency has to be imported: